seqsense/s3sync/README.md

   })

   syncManager := s3sync.New(sess)

   // Sync from s3 to local
   syncManager.Sync("s3://yourbucket/path/to/dir", "local/path/to/dir")

+  // Sync from local to s3
+  syncManager.Sync("local/path/to/dir", "s3://yourbucket/path/to/dir")
 }
 ```

-- Note: Sync from local to s3 is not implemented yet.
-- Note: Sync from s3 to s3 is not implemented yet as well.
+- Note: Sync from s3 to s3 is not implemented yet.

 ## Sets the custom logger